r3coder/DLWithoutFramework/README.md

-# AIGO
-AIGO is deep learning framework based on golang
+# IC670 Deep Learning Final Programming Assignment

 **DISCLAIMER**
 This project may contains enormous amount of bugs.
 If you want to use this repo, please be aware...

-IC670 Deep Learning Final Programming Assignment

 ## Purpose of this project
 Design a image-captioning network WITHOUT A FRAMEWORK